Menu Close

 11. Design Your Own Cup Noodles

-Mamee is a Malaysia’s beloved childhood snack brand that has been around for as long as I can remember.
+Mamee is a beloved Malaysian childhood snack brand that has been around for as long as I can remember.
 Now, they have actually opened their own museum called Mamee Jonker House on Jonker Street that also doubles as a cafe and merchandise shop.

 Apart from showcasing a variety of the iconic noodle snacks, the interactive museum also allows visitors to unleash their creativity at the DIY noodle cup station, where they can customize their own Mamee noodles toppings and seasonings, and even design the cup themselves!